 Vaginal yeast infections develop when the environment of the vagina changes in some way, and the yeast already present is multiplied enough to cause infection.
-Some of the most frequent causes of a vaginal yeast infection include using antibiotics or steroids, pregnancy, menstruation, and certain types of birth control.
-Wearing clothing that is too tight for long periods of time, or even an injury to the vagina may also cause a yeast infection in some women.
-Symptoms of vaginal yeast infection include burning, soreness, itching, pain during intercourse or urination, and thick, white, odorless vaginal discharge.
+Some of the most frequent causes of a vaginal Candida infection include using antibiotics or steroids, pregnancy, menstruation, and certain types of birth control.
+Wearing clothing that is too tight for long periods of time, or even an injury to the vagina may also cause a Candida infection in some women.
+Symptoms of a vaginal Candida infection include burning, soreness, itching, pain during intercourse or urination, and a thick, white, odorless vaginal discharge.

 In adults, yeast infections can also occur around dentures, under the breasts or in other folds of skin, and in the nailbeds.
 These infections are usually not serious, and can be cleared up easily with treatment.
-Treatment for a yeast infection will vary depending on the type and severity of the infection.
+Treatment for Candida will vary depending on the type and severity of the infection.

 Vaginal yeast infections can be treated with over the counter medications found in drug stores and pharmacies.
 If the infection lasts for more than one week, or does not improve, it may be necessary to see a doctor for prescription medication.
 Thrush requires a trip to the doctor, and a prescription anti-fungal mouthwash.
 Adults with thrush also have the option of taking anti-fungal lozenges or pills to get rid of the infection.
 For Candida infections that affect the skin or nailbed, creams and lotions prescribed by a doctor are used.

 If the proper treatment is administered, most yeast infections can be cleared without any further complications.
 Most vaginal, oral, and skin infections are resolved within two weeks.
 If the patient has a weakened immune system due to disease, the infection may return again or become difficult to treat.